Operational and availability schedules

 Guidelines for submission of operational schedules

-Schedules must be submitted in a new format which is described in more detail in our Implementation Guide (link to the right).
+Schedules must be submitted in a new format which is described in more detail in our Implementation Guide (link to the right) - also see the section on SAMPLE FILES below.

-We are ready to test submission and control of – as well as acknowledgement of – operational schedules.
+We are ready to test submission via ECP and control of – as well as acknowledgement of – operational schedules.
+Submission of schedules via a drop-zone will be available shortly, with acknowledgement of submission given on the portal.

-However, requirements submitted for approval for direct lines, for submission of structural data, and for selecting DSO-connected weather-dependent RE facilities for submission of power schedules instead of shutdown schedules will not be implemented in April.
+However, requirements submitted for approval for direct lines, for submission of structural data, and for selecting DSO-connected weather-dependent RE facilities for submission of power schedules instead of shutdown schedules are not part of this implementation.
+Requirements are specified in Energinet’s market regulation C3.

 TEST OF SUBMISSION OF OPERATIONAL SCHEDULES